-In October 2013, the Company completed the sale of 1 share of its common stock and the issuance of warrants to purchase approximately 9 common shares (the "2013 Warrants") pursuant to a placement agency agreement.
+In October 2013, the Company completed the sale of 234 shares of its common stock and the issuance of warrants to purchase approximately 106 common shares (the "2013 Warrants") pursuant to a placement agency agreement.
 The Company received proceeds of \$7.5 million, with net cash proceeds after related expenses from this transaction of approximately \$6.9 million.
 Of those proceeds, the Company allocated an estimated fair value of \$1.9 million to the 2013 Warrants.
 The exercise price is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock.
-At December 31, 2017, the 2013 Warrants were exercisable at \$19,712,000 per share with 9 warrants outstanding.
+At December 31, 2017, the 2013 Warrants were exercisable at \$39,424 per share with 106 warrants outstanding.
 The 2013 Warrants have a five-year term.

-In February 2015, the Company completed the sale of 1 share of its common stock and the issuance of warrants to purchase 9 common shares (the "February 2015 Warrants") pursuant to an underwriting agreement.
+In February 2015, the Company completed the sale of 440 shares of its common stock and the issuance of warrants to purchase 197 common shares (the "February 2015 Warrants") pursuant to an underwriting agreement.
 The Company received proceeds of \$2.6 million, with net cash proceeds after related expenses from this transaction of \$2.5 million.
 Of those proceeds, the Company allocated an estimated fair value of \$0.8 million to the February 2015 Warrants.
 The exercise price is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock.
 The exercise price of the warrants is also subject to anti-dilution adjustments for any issuance of common stock or rights to acquire common stock for consideration per share less than the exercise price of the warrants.
-At
+At December 31, 2017, the February 2015 Warrants were exercisable at \$49.00 per share with approximately 92 warrants outstanding.
+The February 2015 Warrants have a five-year term.
+There were approximately 114 February 2015 Warrants exercised during the year ended December 31, 2016 for proceeds of approximately \$0.1 million.